Configuring an MFA policy for strong authentication

 -

-Passcode Failure Limit: Define the maximum number of times that OTP entry can fail (1 - 7).
+Passcode Failure Limit: The maximum number of times that an OTP entry can fail (1 - 7).

-In authentication flows that implement one time authentication with the PingOne MFA API, users are not blocked after exceeding the configured passcode failure limit, even if you specify a blocking period in the MFA policy.
+In authentication flows that implement one-time authentication with the PingOne MFA API, users aren’t blocked after exceeding the configured passcode failure limit, even if you specify a blocking period in the MFA policy.

 -

-Lock Duration: The amount of time this authentication method is locked if the Passcode Failure Limit is exceeded (2 - 30 minutes).
+Lock Duration: The amount of time PingOne locks the authentication method if the user exceeds the Passcode Failure Limit (2 - 30 minutes).

 -